vintagetrex/Nemesis-Project/README.md

         - submission specific advertising paid in type B stock of submission specific currency
       - submit advertisements as a claim
       - tally bids for a given time slot, highest bid wins
+      - advertisements will likely be broadcast embedded in the files being stored by the proof of storage scheme

     * question system for categorizing submissions
       - MP3+